AutodeskRoboticsLab/Mimic/mimic/docs/troubleshooting.md

 - If the `modules` directory above does not exist, create it.

+- If you're on a Mac and dont see the path listed above, it's likely that your user Library folder is hidden (there are multiple Library folders on Macs).
+  The correct Library folder is the user Library folder in Mac HD > Users > User Name, not the one that’s on the main HD

+  So, to make the user Library folder appear, follow these [instructions]:(http://osxdaily.com/2013/10/28/show-user-library-folder-os-x-mavericks/)

+That will give you the correct folder structure that matches mine in the tutorial video.

 - If you're using Maya 2017 update 3 or earlier, you must [manually load the Mimic shelf](https://youtu.be/bc3SqEXcE5Q?t=1m46s).